 Our mission is to engage, empower and support students, prospective students and recent graduates as they explore and create life goals that integrate career planning with academic studies, and co-curricular and personal pursuits.
 Working with strategic partners, we offer career education and experiential opportunities, which foster career clarity and build skills and lifelong competencies.

-We serve all U of T students and recent grads who have graduated within the last two years.
+We support U of T students and recent graduates.

 214 College Street